VOUCHERS available - Customise your email voucher image

 *Our campsites are one of the very few licenced to be in these remote and magnificent locations.

-FOOD….you will be delighted by the food on this trip, the variety, freshness and quality of the camp food and the delightful selection of restaurants and cafes in La Paz.
+FOOD….you will be delighted by the food on this trip, the variety, freshness and quality of the camp food and the delightful selection of restaurants and cafes in La Paz and Todos Santos.

-ACTIVITIES… swimming, snorkelling, kayaking, boat trips, stargazing, nature walks, fishing, alfresco card/board games, shopping (yes, definitely an activity!), and a lot of just being!
+ACTIVITIES… swimming, snorkeling, kayaking, boat trips, stargazing, nature walks, sampling delicious ethnic Mexican dishes and luscious cocktails , fishing, alfresco card/board games, shopping (yes, definitely an activity!), and a lot of just being!

 ***Our kayaking outings are as much or as little as you want, we have a support boat near us on all our outings, so you can ditch the kayak and hitch a ride anytime you like!
 On the other hand, we provide lots of extra learning opportunities for those who wish to improve their skills in the warm waters of Baja.